ififfy/flipflip/docs/playing_scene.md

 ![](doc_images/player_options.png)

 ## Image info
 While a Scene is playing, you can right click on an image to get more information about it.

-The image's source and individual URL are always shown (click to copy to the clipboard).
-You can also choose to open the source or image directly (will use your system's default app for opening that type of link).
+* The image's source and individual URL are always shown (click to copy to the clipboard).
+* Pretty Ctrl+C or select "Copy Image" to attempt to copy the image itself to the clipboard.
+  * _This does not work for .gif or video._
+* You can choose to open the source or image directly.
+ * _Will use your system's default app for opening that type of link._
+* If this image is not from the cache, you can add it to the blacklist for its source.

-If the URL is for a local file, you are given options to view it in Explorer/Finder or delete it from the system (handy for pruning images you don't want in FlipFlip).
+* If this image is a local file, you are given options to view it in Explorer/Finder or delete it from the system.
+  * _Handy for pruning images you don't want in FlipFlip._

-If it is for a remote file and you have enabled caching, a link to the caching directory is also provided.
+* If this image is a remote file and you have enabled caching, a link to the caching directory is also provided.

-If this source is in your Library, "GoTo Tag Source" will bring you to Taggin for that source.
+* If this source is in your Library, "GoTo Tag Source" will bring you to Tagging for that source.
-When you click "Back" you will be brought back to the scene that was playing.
+  * _When you click "Back" you will be brought back to the scene that was playing_.

 ![](doc_images/image_context_menu.png)